 Since the power politics emerged in global politics, geographical strategy became the vital point.
 Thus, the term “Geopolitics” has become a buzzword in world politics.
-There are certain elements in geopolitics variable or non variable.
-On both side, Bangladesh is important in the context of geopolitics.
+There are certain elements in geopolitics variable or non-variable.
+On both sides, Bangladesh is important in the context of geopolitics.
 One needs to understand those relevant geopolitical contexts to play good diplomacy on the stage of world politics.

 Geography is the key elements of geopolitics.
 Napoleon Bonaparte said that “the foreign policy of a country is determined by its geography”.
 Geography is a common reality in geopolitics.
 The geographical location of Bangladesh is an important matter in various context of geopolitics all over the world.
 In the concept of ‘Nodality” or geopolitical center, Bangladesh could be considered in high vitality as its position on “geopolitical frontier” of Indian sub continent.

 If the policy makers of Bangladesh realize that geopolitical strategy Bangladesh could be the fact in world politics.
 Thus, it can contribute a positive role in global politics.
 To understand geopolitical importance of Bangladesh we can consider following perspectives.

 Though Bangladesh is a small country in contex of area but it is 10th most populated country all over the world. it’s not a curse but the boon in present situation if it could properly organized.
 The population of Bangladesh could be the manpower if education, technical vocational training, gender equality facilitate.